Cultural Diversity and Its Impact on Governance: Empirical Study

 Heterogeneity of culture is also captured by the cultural diversity indicators.
 Overall, the effects of diversity are not as pronounced as in the case of the cultural level indicators.
 Nevertheless, there are some interesting results.
-Power Distance and Individualism have a partly significant negative effect on governance and a partly insignificant effect.
-Specifically, a large variation in Power Distance among the citizens leads to low Political Stability, Rule of Law, and Control of Corruption.
-Similarly, a large variation in Individualism leads to low Government Effectiveness and Control of Corruption.
-The positive effects of diversity, on the other hand, can be found for Uncertainty Avoidance and Long-Term Orientation.
-Specifically, a large variation in Uncertainty Avoidance among citizens leads to high Political Stability, Government Effectiveness, Regulatory Quality, and Rule of Law.
-Similarly, a large variation in Long-Term Orientation leads to high Government Effectiveness, Regulatory Quality, Rule of Law, and Control of Corruption.
-Finally, the effects of diversity on Masculinity and Indulgence are statistically insignificant for each governance indicator.
+Power Distance, Individualism, and Masculinity have a partly significant negative effect on governance and a partly insignificant effect.
+Most prominently, a large variation in Power Distance among the citizens leads to low Political Stability.
+Similarly, but to a lesser extent, a large variation in Individualism leads to low Government Effectiveness, Rule of Law, and Control of Corruption, while a large variation in Masculinity leads to low Regulatory Quality.
+The positive effects of diversity, on the other hand, can be found for Uncertainty Avoidance, Long-Term Orientation, and Indulgence.
+Specifically, a large variation in Uncertainty Avoidance among citizens leads to high Political Stability, a large variation in Long-Term Orientation leads to high Government Effectiveness, Rule of Law, and Control of Corruption, and a large variation in Indulgence leads to high Rule of Law and Control of Corruption.